How to Use the MATCH Function in Google Sheets (With Examples)

 =MATCH(8, A1:A5, -1)

-MATCH Function with FILTER Function in Google Sheets
+MATCH with FILTER in Google Sheets

-=ArrayFormula(MATCH(A1:A7, F1:F2, 0))
+=ARRAYFORMULA(MATCH(A1:A7, F1:F2, 0))

 =FILTER(B1:B7, MATCH(A1:A7, F1:F2, 0))